gisce/powerp-docs/README.md

   (Does not update with the translations files)
 * Build - to build the html from the docs into a folder.

-With this a webserver is started locally reloading automatically when is needed.
 With the "-f" argument, we specify the config file to be used.

 i.e.: